 If you have a Zombie Scrum team on your hands, the Sprint effectiveness only seems real.
-Once you look a little deeper, the differences are obvious – there is no value delivered after each iteration, product is often nonfunctional and Sprint review is not an actual demo, but rather screenshots and PowerPoint presentations on what should/has been done.
-Instead of a beating heart, these teams just go through the motions without any effect.
+Once you look a little deeper, the differences are apparent – there is no value delivered after each iteration, the product is often nonfunctional, and Sprint review is not an actual demo.
+Still, rather screenshots and PowerPoint presentations on what should/has been done.
+Instead of a beating heart, these teams go through the motions without any effect.

 #2 No Contact With The Outside World

-Ideally the Scrum team works to deliver value and to get feedback from their environment.
-It helps the team grow and improve the product in order to get the desired effect.
+Ideally, the Scrum team works to deliver value and to get feedback from their environment.
+It helps the team grow and improve the product to get the desired effect.
 Zombies are quite different.

 #3 No Emotional Response To Sprint Outcome

-Stemming from the isolation comes another important part of Agile – reacting to the results.
-A healthy team will celebrate wins and analyze losses in order to see what can and should be done differently in the future.
-Contrary to that Zombies actually do not care about the Sprint outcome.
+Stemming from the isolation comes another essential part of Agile – reacting to the results.
+A good team will celebrate wins and analyze losses to see what can and should be done differently in the future.
+Contrary to that, Zombies do not care about the Sprint outcome.

 #4 No Drive To Improve

 However, a team that is just going through the motions and is stuck with a hardly present product owner and Scrum master, often fall into the cycle of not caring.
-There is no joy, no motive and it seems no need to improve or change anything, rather than just completing tasks and not not giving it an extra thought.
-Is is a path that not only doesn’t yield results, but also creates a false image of Agile not being effective at what it is created to do.
+There is no joy, no motive, and it seems no need to improve or change anything, rather than just completing tasks and not giving it an extra thought.
+It is a path that not only doesn’t yield results but also creates a false image of Agile not being productive at what it is created to do.

 Recognize your team in any of these traits?
 There is still time to change the way you practice Scrum and improve for the better!